 Since 2022, these macro-economic trends have been adversely impacting our target markets and our results of operations.
-For example, higher interest rates, which were imposed by central banks to slow down inflation, have been worsening credit/financing conditions for our customers and adversely impacting their ability to purchase our products.

-In light of these uncertainties, we continue to monitor the cost-control measures that we first implemented in February 2020, when the COVID-19 pandemic began, some of which we have maintained in place since that time.
+In light of these uncertainties, we continue to utilize cost-control measures that we first implemented in February 2020, when the COVID-19 pandemic began, some of which we have maintained in place since that time.
+Our restructuring program, announced in August 2024, attempts to counteract negative macroeconomic trends with greater efficiency on our part, including a downsize in our workforce by approximately 15% in the last four months of 2024 and a decision to focus on the highest growth potential products, materials and software solutions.

-While we believe that we remain well-positioned to withstand the current adverse macro-economic trends, given our balance sheet (primarily due to our cash reserves and lack of debt) and our emphasis on operational efficiencies and execution, we continue to monitor the situation, assessing further implications for our operations, supply chain, liquidity, cash flow and customer orders, in an effort to mitigate potential new adverse consequences should they arise.
+While we believe that in light of our restructuring plan, we remain well-positioned to withstand the current adverse macro-economic trends, given our balance sheet (primarily due to our cash reserves and lack of debt) and our emphasis on operational efficiencies and execution, we continue to monitor the situation, assessing further implications for our operations, supply chain, liquidity, cash flow and customer orders, in an effort to mitigate potential new adverse consequences should they arise.
 However, there is no assurance that we will continue to succeed at doing so.

-A potential downturn could also have a material adverse impact on our business partners' stability and financial strength.
-Given the uncertainties associated with these macroeconomic trends, it is difficult to fully predict the magnitude of their effects on our, and our business partners', business, financial condition and results of operations.
+Given the uncertainties associated with macroeconomic conditions, it is difficult to fully predict the magnitude of their effects on our, and our business partners', business, financial condition and results of operations.

-The guidance that we provide for 2024 and for future periods (including medium term guidance) may lack the degree of certainty that we once had in providing guidance, due to the number of variables surrounding the current macro-economic environment.
+The guidance that we provide for 2025 and for future periods (including medium term guidance) may lack the degree of certainty that we once had in providing guidance, due to the number of variables surrounding the current macro-economic environment.